Compliance with Corporate Governance Code

 Ten Board meetings are held each year where all Board Directors are expected to attend.
 The Non-Executive Directors will additionally meet with the Executive Directors on a regular basis.
 In particular, the Chairman will meet with the CEO monthly.
 The Non-Executive Directors time commitment to the Group is at least two days per month.

 The Board has established Audit, Remuneration and Nominations Committees.
-Details of these Committees can be found here.
+Details of these Committees can be found on pages 33 and 34 of the Annual Report.

 Principle 10: Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders